getodk/docs/form-widgets.rst

 As with :ref:`compact <compact-2>`, you can specify a width when using :tc:`quickcompact`.
 To display two images on each row, set the :th:`appearance` attribute to :tc:`quickcompact-2`.

 .. video:: /vid/form-widgets/quickcompact2.mp4

+  Video showing Compact-2 widget and auto-advance after the question is answered.

 XLSForm Rows
 """"""""""""""